liam61/js-entry-webpack-plugin/README.md

   npm i js-entry-webpack-plugin -D
 ```

 This is a [webpack](http://webpack.js.org/) plugin that creates webpack bundles into your js entry.
-This is especially useful for `Micro Frontend Project` which uses `index.js` as its `entry`
+This is especially useful for `Micro Frontend Project` which uses js file as its `entry`

 This plugin is inspired by [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin)